samshawcraft/shiori-os/readme.md

 ### Progress Tracking

+This operating system implementation(alpha build 0) has got 22 scores(including 2 extra scores) in Prof. Kai Dong's class, even with memory protection and I/O protection not implemented.
+He has made a comment that "I think you are interested in computer architecture, isn't it?
+Which class were you in?
+This operating system is tearing up the rulebook".
+But please be aware if you want to use this as your operating system labwork, you will be probably asked a lot about driver implementation and he will think over to give you extra credits!

 #### Minimum Requirements for Experimental Objectives
 - [x] System calls (Syscall #103 syslog is implemented in alpha build 0)
 - [x] Dual mode (User mode is switched to and has a syscall of syslog in alpha build 0)